GoogleCloudPlatform/terraform-example-foundation-app/app-foundation/4-projects/README.md

 1. [1-org](https://github.com/terraform-google-modules/terraform-example-foundation/blob/master/1-org/README.md) executed successfully.
 1. [2-environments](https://github.com/terraform-google-modules/terraform-example-foundation/blob/master/2-environments/README.md) executed successfully.
 1. [3-networks](https://github.com/terraform-google-modules/terraform-example-foundation/blob/master/3-networks/README.md) executed successfully.
-1. Obtain the value for the access_context_manager_policy_id variable.
-Can be obtained by running `gcloud access-context-manager policies list --organization YOUR-ORGANIZATION_ID --format="value(name)"`.
-1. Obtain the values for the `perimeter_name` for each environment variable by running `gcloud access-context-manager perimeters list --policy ACCESS_CONTEXT_MANAGER_POLICY_ID --format="value(name)"`.

 **Troubleshooting:**
 If your user does not have access to run the commands above and you are in the organization admins group, you can append `--impersonate-service-account=org-terraform@<SEED_PROJECT_ID>.iam.gserviceaccount.com` to run the command as the terraform service account.